talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 Get customer&#39;s loyalty points

 Retrieve loyalty ledger balances for the given Integration ID in the specified loyalty program.
 You can filter balances by date.
 If no filtering options are applied, you retrieve all loyalty balances on the current date for the given integration ID.
-Loyalty balances are calculated when Talon.One receives your request using the points stored in our database, so retrieving a large number of balances at once can impact performance.  **Note:** For more information, see [our documentation on managing loyalty data](https://docs.talon.one/docs/product/loyalty-programs/managing-loyalty-data#obtaining-the-loyalty-balances-of-a-customer).
+Loyalty balances are calculated when Talon.One receives your request using the points stored in our database, so retrieving a large number of balances at once can impact performance.  **Note:** For more information, see: - [Managing card-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards) - [Managing profile-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/profile-based/managing-pb-lp-data)

 ### Example
 ```java